DanielC34/myportfolio/README.md

-# This is my react portfolio template
+# This is my personal portfolio, showcasing my projects and experience as a front-end developer

 ## Technologies used